je-nnyt/tp/docs/DeveloperGuide.md

 > if you are not a developer, please refer to [User Guide](UserGuide.md) instead.

 > ℹ️ Logger information is hidden by default,
-> if you wish to unable logger for debugging purpose,
+> if you wish to enable logger for debugging purpose,
 > please pass argument `--verbose` when running the jar file.
 > ie java -jar VoyaTrip.jar --verbose